ZhaoYilin/moha/sphinx/source/developer_sphinx.rst

 Sphinx
 ######
 The documentation is complied using sphinx.
 It is a tool that makes it easy to create intelligent and beautiful documentation.
-Run the following in your shell to install the Read the Docs Sphinx theme via pip:
+Run the following command to install the Read the Docs Sphinx theme via pip:

     .. code-block:: bash

         python3 -m pip install --user sphinx-rtd-theme

-Then, run the following to build the HTML documentation:
+Then, build the Html documentation by:

     .. code-block:: bash